-The Ganges River Catchment Basin covers an area of 390,000 sq miles (1,000,000 sq km) and supplies to one of the maximum populated areas in the world.
+The Ganges River Catchment Basin covers an area of 390,000 sq miles (1,000,000 sq km) and supplies one of the largest populated areas in the world.
 The average depth of the Ganges River is 16 m or 52 feet and the highest depth is 30 m or 100 feet.
-The river has been proclaimed as the National river of India.
+The river has been proclaimed the National River of India.
 The first Prime Minister of India, Pandit Jawaharlal Nehru, cited a number of emblematic interpretations regarding the Ganges on the Indian subcontinent in his famous book, the Discovery of India (published in 1946).

-The Ganges passes through the states of Uttarakhand, Uttar Pradesh, Bihar, Jharkhand, and West Bengal.
+The Ganges passes through the states of Uttarakhand, Uttar Pradesh, Bihar, Jharkhand, Chhattisgarh, Himachal Pradesh, and West Bengal.

 Tributaries of the Ganga